- Themes, Motifs and Key Ideas

 The Dressmaker shows the audience the treatment towards Tilly Dunnage upon her return to fictional town Dungatar years after she was wrongly accused of being a murderess.
 Rosalie Ham critiques the impacts of rumours on Tilly and Molly, also establishing her condemnation of the societal stigma of this isolated town.
 Tilly starts making haute couture outfits to transform the lives of the women in the town and help them present themselves as more desirable and elevate their ranks.
-However, the townspeople still see Tilly negatively except for some individuals who is able to look past the opinions of others and get to know Tilly by herself.
-Ham’s gothic novel garners the audience’s sympathy towards the outcasts of the town and antagonizes those who find pleasure in creating drama and spreading rumours about others.
+However, the townspeople still see Tilly negatively, except for some individuals who are able to look past the opinions of others and get to know Tilly themselves.
+Ham’s gothic novel garners the audience’s sympathy towards the outcasts of the town and antagonises those who find pleasure in creating drama and spreading rumours about others.

 The following essay topic breakdown was written by Lindsey Dang.
-If you'd like to see a completed A+ essay based off this same essay topic, then check out LSG's Killer Comparative Guide: The Crucible and The Dressmaker, written by 50 study scorerand LSG tutor, Jordan Bassilious!
+If you'd like to see a completed A+ essay based off this same essay topic, then check out LSG's A Killer Comparative Guide: The Crucible & The Dressmaker, written by 50 study scorer and LSG tutor, Jordan Bassilious!